You probably hear the word "branding" several times a day. It's become one of the most common subjects in entrepreneurship — and for good reason.

 Think about some of the biggest brands' public images.
 Nike, for instance, has built a brand around celebrating athletes, creating high-performance products, and supporting consumers who want to live active lifestyles.

 You'll see examples of those branding factors and everything that that Nike, from ads in magazines and on television to its social media profiles.
+You're likely familiar with their famous swoosh logo design, but personal branding helps Nike ensure that customers associate the right feelings and attributes when they see the signature swoosh.

 That's exactly the approach you need to take when creating a personal brand.
 You might not publish ads in magazines or create television commercials, but you have to think about how your personal brand is represented when you communicate with your audience online.